Frequently Asked Questions

 A. The 90-day consultation period for the proposed regulations began on June 18, 2016 and will end on September 15, 2016.
 The feedback received during this period will be taken into account when we are finalizing the regulations.

 A. All Canadian citizens and other stakeholders are invited to submit their views.

 Q. How can I participate?

-A. Simply submit your views and comments in writing to Transport Canada during the upcoming formal consultation period.
-In the interim, please direct all questions or other correspondence to:
+A. Simply submit your views and comments in writing to Transport Canada within the 90-day timeframe for the current consultation period.
+Please direct all feedback, questions or other correspondence to:

-Note: Transport Canada will post all submissions on its Web site at: www.tc.gc.ca/locomotive-emissions.
+Note: Transport Canada will post all submissions on its Website at: www.tc.gc.ca/locomotive-emissions-locomotives

 - Date modified: